BillyKalfus/acadia/docs/docs/hardware.rst

 The DAC region of the RF Data Converter tile embedded in the RFSoC contains much more than simply a DAC core; notably, a chain of pre-processing logic preceding the DAC core and a highly-connected clock synthesis and distribution network for the sample clock, both of which are reconfigurable in software.
 We'll describe the various features of the components integrated in the hardware below.

+ Gearbox FIFO
+^^^^^^^^^^^^^^

+Samples are provided to the DAC via a first-in-first-out (FIFO) queue.
+The FIFOs are reconfigurable and may be configured for various different throughputs depending on the programmed sampling rate of the DAC, the clock frequency of the logic feeding it, and any interpolation (described below).
+In the default firmware configuration, every DAC is configured to accept four samples per clock cycle, each of which is comprised of two 16-bit quadratures.
+The quadrature values are expressed as two's-complement signed numbers; correspondingly, the maximum positive number is 2^15 - 1 and the minimum negative number is -2^15.
+Note that this asymmetry restricts the valid full-scale values to a range of [-1,1), where the open interval on the right corresponds to an offset of one bit.

  Interpolation
 ^^^^^^^^^^^^^^^